Submissions

 Referencing style

-Authors must use the Chicago Manual of Style 17th Edition, with Footnotes and Bibliography.
+Authors must use the Chicago Manual of Style 17th Edition, with Footnotes and Bibliography (find a citation guide here).
+Be aware that references are not listed in the same manner in the notes as in the bibliography nor across types of publications.
 Articles that do not comply will be returned to the authors for correction.

 Authors must use the automated insertion function in their word processor to insert footnotes.
 This will ensure the correct order is preserved when edits are made.
 If a bibliography manager (Zotero, Endnote, Mendeley, etc) is used, please unlink citations before submitting the text.
 A footnote must the inserted after the end punctuation.
 Explanatory footnotes should be used sparingly.